darrylma/machine_learning_exercise_prediction/Machine_Learning_to_Predict_Type_of_Exercise.md

                     header = TRUE, na.strings = c("NA", ""))
 ```

-The traing set contains 19622 observations and 160 variables, and the testing set contains 20 observations and 160 variables.
+The training set contains 19622 observations and 160 variables, and the testing set contains 20 observations and 160 variables.

 ```r